 Rosters in Westmead ED are based around 10 to 10.5 hour shifts, starting at 08:00, 13:00 or 22:00.
 You will be rostered to eight shifts per fortnight, rotating through days, evenings and nights.
 You are likely to be rostered to nights early in the term, but this is not something to be feared because we have excellent nighttime supervision.

-At Westmead, Interns can be assigned to one of four locations: Acute (Category 1, 2 and 3 patients), Urgent Care (Category 4 and 5 patients), SAFE-T (triage) and ESSU (Emergency Short Stay Unit).
-No matter where you are, there will always be pressure to move your patients through the department rapidly.
+At present Westmead, Interns can be assigned to one of four locations: Acute (Category 1, 2 and 3 patients), Urgent Care (Category 4 and 5 patients), SAFE-T (triage) and ESSU (Emergency Short Stay Unit).
+It is possible this may change someone in the new hospital but no matter where you are, there will always be pressure to move your patients through the department rapidly.
 Time management is a highly valued skill in ED.
 For this reason, many JMOs find that although the absolute number of hours worked in ED will always be less than the wards, the nature of the work is more constant and intense.

 Relief is the term that many new Interns fear, because it seems much less structured and more random than the wards or ED.
 By the end of the term, however, most Interns value the experience having gained confidence in the skills of assessing sick and deteriorating patients.
 You will be given your relief roster for the whole term, usually two to four weeks commencement.
 You will usually be asked prior if you have any special preferences with regards to your roster.
 RSU has to juggle the requests of nearly 50 JMOs when constructing this roster, so if you want particular days off, these should be for exceptional events.
 If you want to attend your sister’s wedding, for example, RSU will always try to accommodate.
 If you just feel that it would be nice to have every weekend off, then less so.